Lori Sortino founded Essence Captured in October, 2006.

-Lori was the official photographer for the annual Long Dance ceremony held in SLO County every September from 2007 - 2018 and 2020.
+Lori has been the official photographer for the annual Long Dance ceremony held in SLO County every September since 2007.
 Lori was the Image Editor for Conejo365, a quarterly event magazine published in Westlake Village, California from 2014 - 2019.
 Lori provided extensive photography services for Naam Yoga L.A. and Rootlight, Inc. for web and publication projects.

 In addition to her work for clients and her freelance work, Lori photographs wild mustangs and creates fine art image prints.
 Her work is often on exhibit locally.